darkoverlordofdata/demonic/readme.md

 My main use case is that I can practice along side youtube as well as various tablature playback sites such as ultimate-guitar:

 todo
-* remove excessive borders and text from gui
-* add visualization panel
+* hide/display visualization panel
 * add metronome

 ### compatability

-* Inspiron - XUbuntu 22.04 / Chrome Browser
+* Inspiron - XUbuntu 22.04  - Chrome Browser / Firefox / Edge
 * Inspiron - ChromeOS Flex
 * Chromebook - Lenovo Duet 2
 * Android Phone (LG K51)

-Tested with Behringer Guitar Link USB Interface UC6102
+Tested with Behringer Guitar Link USB Interface UC6102 On linux, disable jackd if running, it will work better

 USBC to USB converter required for phone.
 It also loads slow.